aricooperdavis/grav-plugin-ip-blacklist/README.md

 # IP Blacklist Plugin

 The **IP Blacklist** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-This plugin detects and blocks abusive IPs, and allows fetching blacklists from and reporting IPs to [AbuseIPDB](https://www.abuseipdb.com/).
+This plugin detects abusive requests and blocks abusive IPs.
+Additionally, it interfaces with [AbuseIPDB](https://www.abuseipdb.com/) for blacklisting and reporting.

+> This plugin operates only within Grav, and is not a suitable replacement for a server firewall.
+It _may_ help reduce the impact of malicious bots on your site performance and bandwidth use, but it can only do so much.
+I'm not a security expert, so please don't take my word for anything.

+---

 ## Installation

-Installing the IP Blacklist plugin can be done in one of three ways: The admin method lets you quickly install the plugin via the Admin Plugin, The GPM (Grav Package Manager) installation method lets you do so with a simple terminal command, the manual method lets you do so via a zip file.
+Installing the IP Blacklist plugin can be done in one of three ways: The admin method lets you quickly install the plugin via the Admin Plugin, The GPM (Grav Package Manager) installation method lets you do so with a simple terminal command, and the manual method lets you do so via a zip file.

 ### Admin Plugin (Preferred)